Rayless goldenrod (Haplopappus heterophyllus

-) is an erect, bushy, unbranched perennial shrub that's native to the Southwestern United States and Northern Mexico.
+) is an erect, bushy, unbranched perennial shrub which is toxic to horses and other animals.
+The plant is native to the Southwestern United States and Northern Mexico.
 It has narrow leaves and clusters of yellow flower heads at the top of the stems, each head with 8 to 21 yellow disc flowers.

 Rayless Goldenrod Toxic Components